microsoft/azure-health-data-services-workshop/Challenge-10 - Optional - FhirBlaze (Blazor app dev + FHIR)/ReadMe.md

 ## Learning Objectives for Challenge-10

-+ Use FHIR resources like patient, practitioner, and more for real world applications.
++ Use FHIR Resources like Patient, Practitioner, and more for real world applications.
 + Learn how Firely can accelerate development (and adherence to FHIR).
-+ Learn some Blazor web development.
++ Learn about Blazor web development.

 ## Prerequisites

 + Visual Studio or Visual Studio Code installed on your local machine.
 The instructions are written for Visual Studio so you will have to map the equivalent in Visual Studio Code yourself.
-+ Working FHIR service instance - no data is required, but it's ok if there is data present on the server.
++ Working FHIR service instance - no data is required, but it's fine if there is data present on the server.
 ---
 ## Step 1 – Configure service and client application
 1. Relax the CORS configuration of FHIR service as per [the documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/configure-cross-origin-resource-sharing).<br>
-2. In the Azure AD, **App Registration** for **Postman** application, under **Authentication**, **Add a platform** of type **Single-page application** with redirect URI set to **https://localhost:44321/authentication/login-callback**
+2. In the Azure AD, **App Registration** for the **Postman** application, under **Authentication**, **Add a platform** of type **Single-page application** with redirect URI set to **https://localhost:44321/authentication/login-callback**.

 ## Step 2 – Intro to FhirBlaze base solution
 We created FhirBlaze to accelerate web app development on top of the FHIR server.
-It lays the foundation for sending Reads and Writes to the FHIR server, freeing you up to build your unique workflows that meet endusers' needs. <br>
+It lays the foundation for sending Read and Write requests to the FHIR server, freeing you up to build your unique workflows that meet end users' needs. <br>
-1. Clone FhirBlaze solution from [here]( https://github.com/microsoft/FhirBlaze)<br>
+1. Clone the FhirBlaze solution from [here]( https://github.com/microsoft/FhirBlaze)<br>
 2. Open FhirBlaze in **Visual Studio**.<br>
 <br>
 A quick tour of FhirBlaze <br>
 <br>

-+ FhirBlaze is a web application, specifically a Blazor Web Assembly project.
++ FhirBlaze is a web application - specifically a Blazor Web Assembly project.
-+ Blazor applications allow you to run .NET instead of – or in addition to – JavaScript. <br> Blazor Web Assembly is an application that runs on the user’s client machine, and manages the user authentication.
++ Blazor applications allow you to run .NET instead of – or in addition to – JavaScript. <br> Blazor Web Assembly is an application that runs on the user’s client machine and manages the user authentication.
-+ The other projects in the solution are suffixed with the name ‘Module’.
++ The other projects in the solution are suffixed with the name "Module".
 We implemented a form of a micro-frontend pattern that encourages independent and parallel development.

 <br>
-Let's set up FhirBlaze for your Fhir Server  <br>
+Let's set up FhirBlaze for your FHIR service  <br>
 <br>

 In **Solution Explorer** , right-click the **FhirBlaze** project, and select **Select as Startup Project**.<br>
 <br>
-_We have to configure the FhirBlaze application to point to your FHIR API (since you won’t have access to ours. 😊). <br> Blazor application settings are stored in an appsettings.json file._ <br>
+_We have to configure the FhirBlaze application to point to your FHIR API. <br> Blazor application settings are stored in an appsettings.json file._ <br>
 <br>
 In **Solution Explorer**, expand the **FhirBlaze** project, expand the **wwwroot** folder, and open **appsettings.json**. <br>
-Modify the **Authority** and **ClientId** values to match your FHIR API instance. <br>
+Modify the **Authority** and **ClientId** values to match your FHIR service instance. <br>

 ```  "AzureAd": {
     "Authority": "https://login.microsoftonline.com/[your tenant id]",